mtwyford/Java_API/README.md

 //Tanisha Wasan

 It's hard work to organzie your books!
 However, what if you can create an online librabry and all you have to do is enter an ISBN code.
 In this project, we will be entering a designated ISBN code for each book.
 Once you enter in this code, you get back the book title, book uthor, an image of the book, the prce of the book, and if it available or not.
 Each ISBN will be parsed into a book object that is created in the book class.

-import java.util.Scanner; // scanner for importation
+import java.util.Scanner; // scanner for ISBN code

 public class BookClutter {